NyanLinHtet99/odin-recipes/README.md

 # odin-recipes
-project for creating a recipes site following odin project circ
+project for creating a recipes site following odin project curriculum

+using html